Stepping into self-love: why the path to building peace starts within

 Well, everything goes back to the self.

-Of course, some people can be just selfish.
+Of course, some people can be just selfish (and actively choose not to care).
 But what about those who are lashing out in fear or anger?
 And in fact, grief?

 Who were never taught self-compassion?
 Whose caretakers taught rejection, self-abandonment and mistrust?